khnom5000/go-read-docx/README.md

 # go-read-docx
-## simple way to read a docx in golang
+## simple way to read a docx in golang, including support for tables

 ```go
 package main